Climate Resilience

 We recognise the urgency of addressing these challenges.
 We are committed to integrating climate change considerations across all our development initiatives through Climate Resilience Programming and efforts to reduce the environmental footprint of our operations and programmes.
 Our work is in line with the Paris Agreement on Climate Change, the Sustainable Development Goals, and the Sendai Framework for Disaster Risk Reduction.

-We understand climate resilience as the capacity of individuals, households, communities, and systems to anticipate and absorb external shocks and stresses while also maintaining the capacity for adaptation and transformation toward low carbon societies.
+We understand climate resilience as the capacity of individuals, households, communities, and socio-ecological systems to anticipate and absorb external shocks and stresses while also maintaining the capacity for adaptation and transformation toward low carbon societies.

 When designing climate-resilient interventions, we consider how our programmes contribute to anticipating and absorbing external shocks and stresses, adapting to them, and promoting low-carbon transformative development.